ErnestBaier/scaled-agile-coding-challenge/README.md

 # Setup

 This repository contains SFDX project files that contain the metadata for custom objects, configuration and code used to provide a solution to meet the requirements and for discussion with the development team at Scaled Agile

+# Additional Questions/ Assumptions

+1. Should the Meetups and Meetup Registrations be searchable or will they be required to have a registation code?